 7 is a winning roll in many games of chance.

-Charm’s You Create On Your Own:
+Charm’s To Create On Your Own

 Evil Eye Beaded Bracelet: